epigen/spilterlize_integrate/README.md

 - Start with defaults, which are provided.
 - Use a minimum of options and configuration changes at the beginning until the workflow is running, then start to adapt.
 - Use the diagnostic visualizations to understand the effect different methods and parameter combinations have on your data.
+- Leverage confounding factor analysis (CFA) capabilities.
+First check how metadata are statistically associated with each other (`CFA.png`).
+Based on that decide which metadata to remove/integrate and/or put downstream in your linear model as covariates.
+Always use as few as possible, but as many as necessary.

 # ⚙️ Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)